-Index. , Text of the Laws.
+Index.
+Text of the Laws.
 Official Decisions.
 LAW 4 (continued).
-Ball crossing ines, out of Play.
+Ball crossing lines, out of Play.
 The ball is out of play when it has crossed the goal- line or touch-line, either on the ground or in the air.
 The throw-in.
 LAW 5.
 When the ball is in touch, a player of the opposite side to that which played it out shall throw it in from the point on the touch-line where it left the field of play.
 The player throwing the ball must stand with both feet on the ground outside the touchline, facing the field of play, and shall throw the ball in over his head with both hands in any direction, and it shall be in play when thrown in.
 A goal shall not be scored from a throw-in, and the thrower shall not again play until the ball has been played by another player.
 TOUCH is that part of the ground on either side of the field of play.

-10 Instructions to Referees.
+Instructions to Referees.
 Instructions to Secretaries.
 Instructions to Players.
 Linesmen should follow the game close to the touch-line and keep out of the field of play as much as possible.
 The ball going into touch in mid air and afterwards alighting in the field of play is out of play.
-The ball may roll along the touc line or goal-line and still be in pla The whole of the ball must ha passed over and be clear of the touc line or goal-line before it is out of pla The Linesman should point with his flag to the place where the ball went into touch and stand a little behind the thrower to watch the throw-in.
+The ball may roll along the touch- line or goal-line and still be in play.
+The whole of the ball must have passed over and be clear of the touch- line or goal-line before it is out of play.
+The Linesman should point with his flag to the place where the ball went into touch and stand a little' behind the thrower to watch the throw-in.
 If the player does not throw the ball in properly, the Referee must give a free kick.
-An improper throw would be one de- livered over the shoulder, or with one hand giving the impetus and the other merely guiding the ball, or if the thrower had not some part of both feet on the ground at the moment of throwing, or if he merely dropped the ball and did not throw it.
-A player throwing-in the a line of the player throwing of the play. · · · · · · · · · · · · · · · · · · · The practice of claiming for the throw-in when the ball goes in touch is far too prevalent and is unecessary.
-LET THE LINESMAN GIVE HE DECISION.
-All the claiming the world will not alter it, unless the Referee shall see fit to interfere.
+An improper throw would be one de- livered over the shoulder, or with one hand giving the impetus and the other merely guiding the ball, or if the thrower had not some part of both feet on the ground outside the touch-line at the moment of throw- ing, or if he merely dropped the ball and did not throw it.
+A player throwing-in the ball must face the in of play.
+The practice of claiming for the throw-in when the ball goes into touch is far too prevalent and is un- necessary.
+LET THE LINESMAN GIVE HIS DECISION.
+All the claiming in the world will not alter it, unless the Referee shall see fit to interfere.